 Hexes and Curses

-While many Wiccan traditions follow a belief system that discourages hexing, cursing or dabbling in black magic, Dianic Wicca does not restrict this in special cases.
-In fact, there are many Dianic Wiccans make it known that it is ok to place a hex on someone or curse someone who is inflicting harm on a woman or women.
+While many Wiccan paths discourage hexing, cursing, or engaging in black magic, Dianic Wicca allows for these practices in certain situations.
+Indeed, many Dianic Wiccans assert that it is acceptable to cast a hex or curse against individuals who harm women.

 Misconceptions